sunnythree/Grape/README.md

 linux:
 change Makefile to open/close GPU,OPENMP,DEBUG,TEST
 and then just excute:
   make
 os x:
-os x do not support cuda,so disable GPU option,and change "CC" and "CPP" In Makefile
-to set one gcc compiler,and then you just need excute:
+os x do not support cuda,so disable GPU option,and then you just need excute:
   make
 after excute make,Grape and libGrape.so(libGrape.dylib in os x) libGrape.a will generated. if you want compile unit test,just excute:
   make test

 ## Examples